PiwikPRO/PPMS-PublicDocs/integrations/PWA_Integration.md

-# Progressive Web Applications integration
+# Progressive web app integration

 If you're building an application that works offline, then understanding how users are interacting with your app when they don't have connectivity is crucial to optimizing that experience.